brendanmichaelconnors/Journal-club/README.md

 The general idea is a follows, the details of which are completely up for discussion:

 **Who**: DFO staff (incl. postdocs) from PBS and IOS who are interested in discussing new literature, ideas, analytical tools and approaches, as well as (occasionally) engaging in collaborative research/side projects.
-See examples below of some recent papers that I thought might be interesting to discuss
+See examples below of some recent papers that I thought might be interesting to discuss.

 **What**: Rotating chair selects paper/topic and leads/instigates a group discussion in whatever format she/he deems appropriate.